GugaVdaSilva/GugaVdaSilva/README.md

-- 👋 Hi, I’m @GugaVdaSilva, a Electrical Engineering studant at IFSC-Itajaí looking for a job at Data Analysis, i just started studying programming for later implement on data stuff.
+- 👋 Hi, I’m @GugaVdaSilva, a Electrical Engineering student at IFSC-Itajaí looking for a job at Data Analysis, i just started studying programming for later implement on data stuff.
 I'm brazilian by the way 🇧🇷

 - 👀 I’m interested in Data Analysis, but i'm really new to the thing.